Jawahir01/Bird-Hunt/README.md

   ![modal box](assets/docs/modal.png)

    - **Result Box**
-  When the player finishes all the bullets, a small box will pop up on the screen showing the player's final score and a comment regarding his score, underneath there is a button for the player tp play the game again.
+  When the player finishes all the bullets, a small box will pop up on the screen showing the player's final score and a comment regarding his score, underneath there is a button for the player to play the game again.
   ![Result box](assets/docs/resultbox.png)
    -  **End of Time Box**
     If the player ran out of time a small box will pop up on the screen informing that the time has finished. also,there is a button for the player tp play the game again.